skgrange/py_opc_n2_logger/README.md

    - Allow for different sensor query frequency and aggregation periods.

    - Drop Pandas as a dependency.
-The install of Pandas takes far too long on Raspberry Pi computers.
+The install of Pandas takes far too long on Raspberry Pi computers to compile and install.